The Robot-way is the best way for Intelligent RPA

 - Maintainability: Be careful with processes that change frequently or need to be rebuilt often (e.g., because of competitive reasons or constantly shifting regulations).
 For all processes, you’ll need a program in place to maintain, monitor and update your robots.

-Process identification is not a one-time task.
-We believe it is critical to have an ongoing process led by a team that understands the day-to-day business and is empowered to select ideal priorities for automation.
-Collectively, these are the living automation backlog.
+Creating your backlog is not a one-time task.
+It is best done on a continual basis led by a team that understands the day-to-day business and is empowered to select ideal automation priorities.

 Data Use Cases